Sampling Theory with Average Values on the Sierpinski Gasket: The Average Cell Graphs

-and similarly for all of the other interior vertices.
+and similarly for all of the other vertices of degree 3.
 In other words, the value of the extended eigenfunction on a vertex is a function of the vertex's parent, the (different) parent of the nearest neighboring vertex, and the eigenvalue of the extended function.
 The $(4-\lambda_{m+1})$ term acts as a weighting factor, which makes sense as the value of the function at the parent cell should affect the value more.

-To extend an eigenfunction on the boundary, we see in the above figure that if $Y$ is a boundary vertex on $\Gamma_{m}$, then $v_{5}$ is a boundary vertex on $\Gamma_{m+1}$.
+To continue eigenfunctions to vertices of degree 2, we see in the above figure that if $Y$ is a vertex of degree 2 on $\Gamma_{m}$, then $F_{1}Y$ is a vertex of degree 2 on $\Gamma_{m+1}$.
 To extend $u$ to an eigenfunction on $\Gamma_{m+1}$, we first observe that such an eigenfunction would satisfy